 - Mentoring can be especially useful for senior employees whose performance has a major impact on the business.

-- Mentoring can be extremely effective in helping to unleash the potential of your more dynamic (or difficult) employees.
+- Mentoring can be extremely effective in helping to unlock the potential of your more dynamic (or difficult) employees.

 - Mentoring is usually carried out by someone outside the immediate team, or even by someone from outside the company.

-- People can open up to an outsider in ways that are impossible with a line manager - not least because the line manager can be the biggest obstacle to progress.
+- People can open up to an outsider in ways that are impossible with a line manager - not least because the line manager may be part of the problem.

 - A good mentor is a good listener, with the experience to suggest practical solutions.
 He or she should also set an example and challenge the trainee's ideas.